mlearnfab/web/_sources/faq.md

 **Q.** *How does the community work?*

 **A.** The community supports informal and formal learning paths.
 In the informal learning path, you are a "guest" of the @mlearnfab community.
-You are welcome to attend all "open" sessions and events.
+As guest, you are welcome to attend all "open" sessions and events.
 In the formal learning path, you become a "member" of the community by enrolling in a formal course of study.

 Members of @mlearnfab receive access to additional instructional resources, invitation to small group recitations, and the ability to access learning modules as they become available.